 Conclusion

-Learning to play poker is not just about understanding hand rankings; your starting hand sets the foundation of your strategy.
+Learning to play online poker is not just about understanding hand rankings; your starting hand sets the foundation of your strategy.
 To become a good poker player, you must know which starting hands to play with and which to fold.
 It is important to remember that even the premium hands cannot do well at times, depending on the community cards (flop, turn, and river) dealt during the game.
 It is advisable to practice with your friends to learn and improve your gameplay.